Valentine’s Day is Coming!

 • It is flexible, you can make changes at any time.
 If your monthly gift is by credit card, just contact our office to update your gift amount or credit card information (including new expiration dates or card numbers).

-• Greater impact through steady support – Know that you are providing continuous and steady support to help animals every day.
+• Greater impact through steady support – Know that you are providing continuous and steady support to help animals every day, as soon as they need it.

 “Monthly giving is easier for us and provides money that CVHS can depend on to keep saving animals.” – Mike and Lisa, Faithful Friend Monthly Donors